jdegand/ngrx-counter-am-snackbar/README.md

 ## Thoughts

-- Few (current) examples of ngrx effects with an Angular Material SnackBar.
+- There are few (current) examples of ngrx effects with an Angular Material SnackBar.
 - The [original repo](https://github.com/ackuser/angular-ngrx-ngx-toastr) used ngx toastr and a ngrx global store.
 - There are no actions in a component store so I am unsure how I would convert this to use a component store instead.
 - There was some duplication in effects to take advantage of toastr's different snackbar types.
 - To emulate different snackbar types in Angular Material pass different components to snackBar.openFromComponent() ?
 - I had problems with the MatSnackBar provider when I changed from module to standalone so I reverted back to modules.
 - I converted to use action groups versus separate actions.
-- Created a new branch and used the angular cli to convert the project from modules to standalone components
+- I created a new branch and used the angular cli to convert the project from modules to standalone components.
 - Converting from modules to standalones, it is best to run `ng generate @angular/core:standalone` on a new branch and start from top to bottom, running the project after each step of the conversion.
+- You could use panelClass to change the look of snackbars.
+But I don't think this would work without multiple effects.

 ## Continued Development

-- use snackBar.openFromComponent to vary the snackbar look for different actions ?
+- Vary the snackbar look for different actions

 ## Useful Resources